mhobday/BusinessApplication/CustomerSegmentAnalysis.md

 **Econolomic Situtation of Customer**

+We CityLight Intertainment are aiming to provide our client/customer games that they enjoys while paying a affortable price, especially for customers with low-median income.

 **Geographicall Element/taste of Customer**
-(Are we aiming to provide a game that has more western element or a game with more eastern element? )

- Ex: GTA could be a representative of western taste of game while game such as Blade and Soul has more eastern element.
+We CityLight Intertainment are creating games that contains more western influence, with our target audience of high school student and college graduates.

 **Requirement/Resource for customer to have full experience of the product, or to access it.**

+The requirement for our customer to have the full experience of the product is a PC with recommended specs and internet in order to download the game through different platform.
+However, the internet is unnecessary if the customer have a hard copy of the game they purchase through physical retailer.

 **What kind of error within the product can ruin the custoemr's experience but still acceptable? what kinds are not?**

+The product of out company have zero tolerance on any errors or bug that could possibly runies the user experience.

 **In what way does the customer benefit the company?**

-Ex:Does the company aiming for raising company's reputation while bringing in a small amount of profit? or are we as the company are aiming for a larger profit, or even something else?
+For our first product, we are aiming for the goal of rasing our company's reputation while earning a small amount of profit to keep company running on track